How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Ripe Scotch Bonnet MOA peppers on plant.

-With any C. chinense species pepper, we like to allow the pods to completely change color before picking them from the plant.
-This differs from jalapeños and bell peppers, which are often plucked early for more crunch.
+With any C. chinense species pepper, I like to allow the pods to completely change color before picking them from the plant.
+This differs from jalapeรฑos and bell peppers, which are often plucked early for more crunch.

-As a scotch bonnet ripens, it will continue to develop better flavor (changing from slightly bitter to sweet and fruity) and will also get hotter.
-Capsaicin is generated continually as a pepper ripens, meaning more ripe peppers are typically hotter.
+As a scotch bonnet ripens, it will continue to develop better flavor (changing from slightly bitter to sweet and fruity).
+For peak heat level, pluck your scotch bonnets just as they begin ripening.

 Scotch Bonnet Scoville (Heat Level)